-9.5 Torque transfer systems:
+9.5 Torque transfer systems :

-Any system or device the design of which is capable of transferring or diverting torque from a slower to a faster rotating wheel is not permitted.
+- 9.5.1 Any system or device the design of which is capable of transferring or diverting torque from a slower to a faster rotating wheel is not permitted. - 9.5.2 Any device which is capable of transferring torque between the principal axes of rotation of the two front wheels is prohibited.

-ARTICLE 10: SUSPENSION AND STEERING SYSTEMS
+ARTICLE 10 : SUSPENSION AND STEERING SYSTEMS